 You will need to spend some time making sense of the results of social media monitoring or the alerts or notifications you receive, or else they wouldn’t be of much help.
 For example, you will need to segregate and bucket mentions, conversations, and comments into feedback, questions, pain points, user-generated content, praises, influencer comments, negative comments, trends, and so on.

-By bucketing the results you receive, you will be able to decide next steps accordingly.
+By bucketing the results you receive, you will be able to decide the next steps accordingly.
 Do you need to respond immediately, raise a support ticket, nurture advocates, escalate the matter to another team, promote press mentions, share the post or story, or something completely different?

 Add a layer of sentiments on top of your insights